4lch/tiff_resizer/README.md

 Make sure that Python is added to your PATH during installation.
 You might need to restart your computer after installation for it to find the Python executable.

 ## Program and dependencies installation
-You can download the folder in this repo to your computer.
+You can download the folder in this repo to your computer with the green "Code" button on this repo.
 Once this is done, open up a terminal in this folder and run

 ```
 pip install -r requirements.txt